United States home front during World War II: Draft

 One contentious issue involved the drafting of fathers, which was avoided as much as possible.
 The drafting of 18-year-olds was desired by the military but vetoed by public opinion.
 Racial minorities were drafted at the same rate as Whites and were paid the same.
-The experience of World War I regarding men needed by industry was particularly unsatisfactory—too many skilled mechanics and engineers became privates (there is a possibly apocryphal story of a banker assigned as a baker due to a clerical error, noted by historian Lee Kennett in his book "G.I.")
-Farmers demanded and were generally given occupational deferments (many volunteered anyway, but those who stayed at home lost postwar veteran's benefits.)
+The experience of World War I regarding men needed by industry was particularly unsatisfactory—too many skilled mechanics and engineers became privates (there is a possibly apocryphal story of a banker assigned as a baker due to a clerical error, noted by historian Lee Kennett in his book G.I.).
+Farmers demanded and were generally given occupational deferments; many volunteered anyway, but those who stayed at home lost postwar veterans benefits.

 Later in the war, in light of the tremendous amount of manpower that would be necessary for the invasion of France in 1944, many earlier deferment categories became draft eligible.

 Religion

-In the 1930s, pacifism was a very strong force in most of the Protestant churches.
-Only a minority of religious leaders, typified by Reinhold Niebuhr, paid serious attention to the threats to peace posed by Nazi Germany, Fascist Italy, or Imperial Japan.
 After Pearl Harbor in December 1941, practically all the religious denominations gave some support to the war effort, such as providing chaplains.
 Typically, church members sent their sons into the military without protest, accepted shortages and rationing as a war necessity, purchased war bonds, working munitions industries, and prayed intensely for safe return and for victory.
 Church leaders, however, were much more cautious while holding fast to the ideals of peace, justice and humanitarianism, and sometimes criticizing military policies such as the bombing of enemy cities.
 They sponsored 10,000 military chaplains, and set up special ministries in and around military bases, focused not only on soldiers but their young wives who often followed them.
 The mainstream Protestant churches supported the "Double V" campaign of the black churches to achieve victory against the enemies abroad, and victory against racism on the home front.
 However, there was little religious protest against the incarceration of Japanese on the West Coast or against segregation of Blacks in the services.
 The intense moral outrage regarding the Holocaust largely appeared after the war ended, especially after 1960.
 Many church leaders supported studies of postwar peace proposals, typified by John Foster Dulles, a leading Protestant layman and a leading adviser to top-level Republicans.
 The churches promoted strong support for European relief programs, especially through the United Nations.